Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You are creating a build pipeline in Azure Pipelines.

-You de¬ne several tests that might fail due to third-party applications.
+You define several tests that might fail due to third-party applications.

 You need to ensure that the build pipeline completes successfully if the third-party applications are unavailable.
 What should you do?